iandol/opticka/readme.md

 ![Example hardware setup to run Opticka](https://github.com/iandol/opticka/raw/gh-pages/images/Opticka-Setup.png)

-We have also recently got Opticka working well via the [Display++ developed by CRS](https://www.crsltd.com/tools-for-vision-science/calibrated-displays/displaypp-lcd-monitor/).
-This means we now support both the VPixx and CRS display replacements for vision research, affording great bit depth display output and using their built-in I/O for more robust and temporally precise experimental control.
+### Hardware supported: ##

+* **Display + digital I/O**: high quality display (high bit depths, great colour management) and microsecond precise frame-locked digital I/O: [Display++ developed by CRS](https://www.crsltd.com/tools-for-vision-science/calibrated-displays/displaypp-lcd-monitor/).
+* **Display + digital I/O**: high quality display (high bit depths) and microsecond precise digital I/O: [DataPixx / ViewPixx / ProPixx](http://vpixx.com/products/tools-for-vision-sciences/).
+* **Display**: any normal monitor.
+* **Digital I/O**: [LabJack](https://labjack.com/) USB U3/U6/T4 DAQs, strobed words up to 12bits.
+* **Digital I/O**: [Arduino]() boards for simple TTL triggers for reward systems, MagStim etc.
+* **Eyetracking**: [Eyelink 1000]() -- uses the native ethernet link.
+This affords much better control, drawing stimuli and experiment values onto the eyelink screen.
+EDF files are stored and we use native EDF loading for full trial-by-trial analysis.
+* **Eyetracking**: [Tobii Pro Spectrum 1200]() -- uses the excellent [Titta toolbox]() to manage calibration and recording.
+* **Electrophysiology**: in theory any system that accepts digital triggers and strobed words, but I've only really used Plexon Omniplex systems (which require specific strobe-line triggers).
+Opticka can use TCP communication over ethernet to transmit current variable data to allow online data visualisation (PSTHs etc. for each experiment variable) on the Omniplex machine.
+* **Photodiode boxes**: we prefer TSL251R light-to-voltage photodiodes, which can be recorded directy into your electrophysiology system or can generate digital triggers via an Arduino.

 # Quick Documentation
-`optickatest.m` is a self-documenting minimal toy example showing a mini method of constants (MOC) experiment with 10 different stimuli.
+`optickatest.m` is a minimal example showing a simple method of constants (MOC) experiment with 11 different animated stimuli varying along angle, contrast and orientation.
 Read the Matlab-generated documentation for `optickatest.m` here: [optickatest.m Report](http://iandol.github.io/OptickaDocs/optickatest.html).
+More complex behavioural control uses a state machine, you can see examples in the [CoreProtocols]()
 There is also auto-generated class documentation here: [Opticka Class Docs](http://iandol.github.io/OptickaDocs/inherits.html), however this is only as good as the comments in the code, which as always could be improved...

 # Install Instructions